Mark B. Rosenberg

-Education
+Early life

 Rosenberg earned a Bachelor of Arts degree in political science with Omicron Delta Kappa honors in 1971 from Miami University in Ohio.
 He earned his Master of Arts in political science in 1971 and a Ph.D. in political science with a graduate certificate in Latin American and Caribbean Studies in 1976 from the University of Pittsburgh.

-Florida International University
+Career

 Rosenberg's academic career began at FIU in 1976 as an assistant professor of political science.
 In 1979, he founded the FIU Latin American and Caribbean Center, a National Center on Latin America, designated by the US Department of Education, funded by Title VI, recognizing it as one of the top Latin American and Caribbean Centers in the country.
 Rosenberg subsequently served as the Founding Dean of the College of Urban and Public Affairs and Vice Provost for International Studies.
 He has also been a Visiting Distinguished Research Professor at The Peabody College of Vanderbilt University, and a visiting professor at the Instituto Tecnologico de Monterrey (ITESM) in Mexico.

-Rosenberg suddenly resigned from the university effective January 21, 2022, citing deteriorating health conditions of his wife.
-Just a week later it was revealed that he stepped down because he had made advances to a younger female employee, "causing discomfort," and creating a hostile work environment.
-One woman who worked closely with Rosenberg told a colleague that Rosenberg had harassed her for months, triggering an investigation.
+Rosenberg resigned as president of Florida International University effective January 21, 2022.
+Media reports stated that his resignation followed complaints that his interactions with a female employee had caused discomfort, prompting an internal investigation.

+An independent investigation commissioned by the university later concluded that there was no evidence that Rosenberg’s conduct constituted sexual harassment, though the report found that both engaged in inappropriate informal contact.

+Following his resignation as president, Rosenberg continued his academic affiliation with Florida International University as a faculty member.
 He was succeeded by Kenneth A. Jessell, previously FIU's Chief Financial Officer and Senior Vice President for Finance and Administration.